 - An allergic response is possible: there should be observation for at least 20 minutes after administration.
 Epinephrine and Diphenhydramine should be immediately available.

 Warnings and Precautions:

-- The product has been screened or processed to remove the risk of HIV, hepatitis A, B, and C, West Nile viruses, and human parvovirus B19.
+- The product has been specifically screened or processed to remove the risk of HIV, hepatitis A, B, and C, West Nile viruses, and human parvovirus B19.

 For Women Eligible for MMR Vaccines Postpartum (identified as non-immune in pregnancy):